 A SWOT diagram can help you work out your business’s strengths, weaknesses, opportunities, and threats (which, as you’ve probably worked out, is exactly what S-W-O-T stands for).

 You can also apply this tool to specific products or services within your business.
 The beauty of this technique lies in its simplicity.
 Just create a two-by-two grid (like the one below) and fill in the different sections.

 Run a competitor analysis to see what others in the marketplace are doing, including their strengths and weaknesses.
 Once you’ve worked this out, you’ll be in a better position to compete.

-You can do this stage as part of a 5C Analysis, which is a framework designed to help you assess your environment from five different areas, each of which impact your business decisions.
+You can do this stage as part of a 5C Analysis — a framework designed to help you assess your environment from five different areas, each of which impacts your business decisions.

-Take a closer look at the market, including competitors, growth, recession, trends and opportunities, tech, and culture.
+- Climate: take a closer look at the market, including competitors, growth, recession, trends, opportunities, tech, and culture.

 4. Analyze the environment

 Take a step back and review your operational environment.
 Examine external factors, including economic trends that could affect you and/or your customers.
 Note down any potential or real threats or opportunities.

 A PESTLE Analysis gives you insight into your company’s political, economic, sociological, technological, legal, and environmental situation.
 Again, a diagram can help you organize your thoughts here.